Climate Change Denial

 Climate change deniers are still getting a lot of media space, far outweighing the view more accepted by the scientific and wider community.
 I don't know why this is so.
 I have read some of their newspaper articles.
 Their arguments are usually not based on facts.
 Instead they cherry pick information from all over the place to support their claims (e.g. as last year was the only the tenth hottest year on record we are therefore not getting hotter - it we were it should have been the hottest - what a load of rubbish).
 If they find just one error or inconsistency in a claim by a climate advocate or between climate advocates, they make the huge jump and say all the claims by all climate advocates are wrong.
 Similarly with mathematical climate modelling - they use the spurious argument that if there is any inconsistency between the various models they all must be wrong.
 Similarly they claim that if the models can't predict the temperatures next month then how can they predict ten years out.
 They don't understand the difference between weather and climate.
 Most are not scientists, in which case I ask on what are they basing there scepticism?
 Self Interest?
 Are they getting paid (directly or indirectly) by the carbon polluters and supporters of the status quo?
-(Just as the cigarette manufacturers would deny the harmful effects of cigarettes).
+Just as the cigarette manufacturers would deny the harmful effects of cigarettes.
 Is it an "Inconvenient Truth" which if they acknowledged would require then to actual make difficult decisions and changes.
 Do they like to be contrarians, to stand out from the crowd, to make a name for themselves?
-I guess some would actually believe what they say and think it is all bunkum.
-However the deniers are certainly not basing their claims on science or if they are claiming science back up it is usually from scientists that are not climate specialists, such as geologists.
+I guess some would actually believe what they say and think it is all bunkum - though on what basis I can only speculate.
+The deniers are certainly not basing their claims on science or if they are claiming science back up it is usually from scientists that are not climate specialists, such as geologists.

 Geologists in Denial

 Some geologists are climate change deniers.
 Their reasoning is interesting (but wrong).
 They look at the geological history of the planet earth and see many instances of the planet cooling and warming and of much greater magnitude than currently experienced, long before humanity was on the scene.
 They therefore jump from this observation to say warming and cooling are natural phenomenon which can't be induced by man.
 It is the last part of this statement that is flawed.
-Because other natural things have caused climate change in the past it can't be claimed that climate change can't be caused by man.
-No environmentalist would claim that natural climate change has not occurred in the past, the evidence is incontrovertible.
+Because other natural processes have caused climate change in the past it can't be claimed that climate change can't be caused by man.
+No environmentalist / scientist would claim that natural climate change has not occurred in the past, the evidence is incontrovertible.
 However there is no logical reason to assume that natural (non-anthropogenic) climate change is the only possible cause for climate change.

-The other day (May 2009) I heard a geologist (Prof Pilmer I think it was) saying that it is a conceit by humans to think that they can effect a system as big as the Earth.
-Hasn't he heard of the ozone hole caused by humans releasing ozone depleting chemicals into the atmosphere - a problem that has now been addressed by out lawing these chemicals.
+The other day (May 2009) I heard a geologist (Prof. Pilmer I think it was) saying that it is a conceit by humans to think that they can effect a system as big as the Earth.
+Hasn't he heard of the ozone hole caused by humans releasing ozone depleting chemicals into the atmosphere - a problem that has now been addressed by outlawing these chemicals.
 Doesn't he believe that the current build up of carbon dioxide in the atmosphere has been caused by humans.
 Where does he think all the by-products of fossil fuel burning by humans goes?

 Increasing Carbon Dioxide Concentrations